flownexus-lwm2m/flownexus/doc/source/simulation.rst

 Connecting to a locally hosted Leshan server is possible by setting the ``-l`` flag.
 The script will connect the simulated Zephyr instances to the Leshan server running on the host machine.
+Internally, the script attaches the simulation container to the ``server_mynetwork`` Docker network and identifies the IP address of the Leshan server by resolving the hostname ``leshan`` (e.g., via ping).

-Internally, the script overwrites the ``LWM2M_APP_SERVER`` configuration option in the Zephyr lwm2m_client sample with the IP address of the container with the running Leshan server.
+The script then overwrites the ``LWM2M_APP_SERVER`` configuration option in the Zephyr lwm2m_client sample with this identified IP address.

 If the Leshan server is started on the host natively (without docker compose), change the IP address in the Kconfig file (see next chapter) to